WELCOME!

 I’m Aarti (Aar-thee)

-Coaching is my life’s purpose.
-I’m a natural nurturer and a spiritual seeker who cares deeply about people.
-I’ve fostered and mentored lots of young people and I’ve held nurturing and healing spaces for thousands of adults.
+Coaching is more than a profession for me — it’s my life’s purpose.
+I’ve always been a natural nurturer and a spiritual seeker who cares deeply about people.
+Over the years, I’ve fostered and mentored young people and held healing and restorative spaces for thousands of adults.

-I’m a natural born connector, collaborator and space holder.
-I have a nurturing, playful, and direct style and I enjoy helping people.
-I’d love to meet you and explore if we’re a good fit for each other.
+I’m a natural connector, collaborator, and space holder.
+My style is nurturing, playful, and direct, and I love supporting people in their growth.
+I’d be honored to meet you and explore whether we’re a good fit to walk this journey together.

 MY STORY